KFTK-FM: Urban AC (1992–1998)

-On November 11, 1992, KHTK changed call letters to KXOK-FM, and flipped to urban AC as "Mix 97.1", after the urban oldies format from the former KXOK (630 AM) was moved to FM.
-"Mix" would try to compete with the Urban AC leader in St. Louis, KMJM-FM ("Majic 108").
-The two stations simulcasted briefly before the AM was taken off the air completely, pending a sale to a religious broadcaster.
-The station carried the syndicated Tom Joyner Morning Show, which would be heard in the market for many years across multiple stations.
+On November 11, 1992, KHTK changed call letters to KXOK-FM, and flipped to urban AC as "Mix 97.1".
+In effect, the urban oldies format from the former KXOK (630 AM) was moved to FM.
+"Mix" would try to compete with the urban AC leader in St. Louis, KMJM-FM ("Majic 108").
+KXOK AM and KXOK-FM would briefly simulcast until the AM station was taken off the air ahead of a sale to a religious broadcaster.
+The station carried the syndicated Tom Joyner Morning Show, which was heard in the market for many years across multiple stations.

 Classic rock (1998–2000)

-In 1998, Frischling sold KXOK to the Sinclair Broadcast Group, which owned ABC affiliate KDNL-TV, along with radio stations KPNT, WVRV, WIL-FM, and KIHT.
+In 1998, Frischling sold KXOK-FM to the Sinclair Broadcast Group, which owned television station KDNL-TV, along with radio stations KPNT, WVRV, WIL-FM, and KIHT.
 In September of that year, the urban format was dropped, and the station began simulcasting KPNT.

-On September 25, KXOK began stunting with a 48-hour loop of "Welcome to the Jungle" by Guns N' Roses and a clip from Field of Dreams, "If you build it, they will come."
-Two days later, KXOK switched formats to classic rock as "97 FM The Rock" while retaining the KXOK-FM call letters.
-To celebrate Mark McGwire hitting 70 home runs, the station launched by playing 7,000 songs in a row without commercials or DJ interruption.
+On September 25, 1998, KXOK-FM began stunting with a 48-hour loop of "Welcome to the Jungle" by Guns N' Roses.
+Two days later, KXOK-FM switched formats.
+It began playing classic rock as "97 FM The Rock" while retaining the KXOK-FM call letters.
+To celebrate St. Louis Cardinals baseball player Mark McGwire hitting 70 home runs, the station launched by playing 7,000 songs in a row without commercials or DJ interruption.
 The first song on "The Rock" was "There's Only One Way to Rock" by Sammy Hagar.

-Despite signal issues, the station enjoyed the most success seen on the frequency to that date as a competitor to Emmis Communications' KSHE, at times beating them in the overall ratings.
-KSHE aired the syndicated Bob and Tom morning show, while KXOK countered with local hosts (and KSHE alumni) Randy Raley and Mike Doran.
+Despite a less-than-optimal signal, the station enjoyed the most success seen on the frequency to that date playing classic rock.
+It was a competitor to Emmis Communications' KSHE, at times beating the veteran rock station in the overall ratings.
+KSHE aired the syndicated Bob and Tom Show in morning drive time, while KXOK countered with local hosts (and KSHE alumni) Randy Raley and Mike Doran.
 Other KXOK DJs included Tom O'Keefe (middays), Jason Mack (afternoons), and Michelle Matthews (evenings).
 Overnights were automated.
-The station began with a standard 1960s-70s classic rock format, but evolved to playing heavy does of 1980s hair bands.
+The station began with a standard classic rock format, playing rock hits from the 1960s and 70s.
+That evolved to playing a sizable amount of 1980s hair bands.
 The station would also play occasional 1990s music from artists like Pearl Jam, The Black Crowes, and Cracker.